Frequently Asked Questions (FAQ) for Agencies/Organizations

 Do students have an instructor who oversees the deployment project?

 The day-to-day supervision, mentorship and task management comes from the agency/organization since the staff there have the ins and outs of the project needs, goals and anticipated results.
-However, each student in the MCH Program has a designated faculty advisor and, if the student utilizes a deployment as part of their field experience, they need to have the sign-off of two faculty advisors to ensure that the project fits the Program requirements and objectives needed to fulfill their field placement.
-We recommend reviewing the “field experience” section of the MCH Program Guidebook (page 13) for more information.
+However, each student in the MCH Program has a designated faculty advisor and, if the student utilizes a deployment as part of their degree requirements, they need to have their faculty advisor approve the project to ensure that the project fits the Program requirements and objectives.
+We recommend reviewing the “applied practice” section of the MCH Program Guidebook (page 12) for more information.

 What is expected of someone who supervises a deployed student?